Polish Lowland Sheepdog vs Pointer: Complete Comparison (2026)

 Health and Lifespan Comparison

 Polish Lowland Sheepdog has a typical lifespan of 12-14 years, while Pointer lives approximately 12-17 years.
 Health profiles differ significantly between these dogs.
-Polish Lowland Sheepdog is predisposed to Orthopedic Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Pointer faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Polish Lowland Sheepdog is predisposed to joint and skeletal conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
+Pointer faces its own health challenges including joint and skeletal conditions, Eye Conditions, Other Concerns.
 Polish Lowland Sheepdog has 2 documented predispositions compared to 3 for Pointer, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health